 Living with a chronic condition like psoriasis involves ongoing care and discussion with your doctor.
 Building trust is important to ensuring the quality of your care.
-According to a recent study, trust has long been known in medical circles to have an indirect influence on health outcomes.
+According to a

 Given the importance of this relationship, finding the right dermatologist may be a challenge.
 Because you deserve top-quality care, you should strive to find a dermatologist who is willing to build trust through open communication.